Choosing the right kind of material is essential for CNC routing wood.

 Feed rate is the speed at which the spinning tool passes over the surface of your workpiece.

 When you work with wood, a low feed rate can cause burn marks on the surface of the wood, and a high feed rate can cause splinters.
 So you need to balance your feed rates for a perfect finish.

 Most CNC manufacturers provide the feeds and speeds suitable for their machines for various materials.

 However, if such data is not available for your machine, you can use various online calculators to calculate the speeds and feeds based on your machine's parameters.

-The structure of the wood makes it prone to splintering, and hence you should be careful about the cuts you make and choose an appropriate cutter.
+The structure of the wood makes it prone to splintering, and hence you should be careful about the cuts you make and choose the best router bit for the job.

 However, the material removal is not as good as the former two.
 This can lead to heating of the tool easily.

-Compression: This tool type has few millimeters length with upcut and rest with downcut, so you can achieve upcut or downcut by controlling the depth of cut.
+Compression tool type has a few millimeters length with upcut and rest with downcut, so you can achieve upcut or downcut by controlling the depth of cut.